NielsLiisberg/IceBreak-Samples/README.md

 7. When the clone process is finished then the "Explorer" window in VSCode will show all the example programs you can play with.
 8. To configure and start you sample server - run this command from the VSCode **New Terminal** window: ```ssh MY_IBM_I "/www/icebreak-samples/createServer.sh";```
 9. When the script completes, it will show you a list of all active server.
 Among these you will have the **SAMPLES** IceBreak server listening on port 60060 ready to play with.
 10. Open you browser and enter: [http://MY_IBM_I:60060](http://MY_IBM_I:60060) and the first application will appear.
 However - no data ??
-Your service-layer wil first be made in a moment..
+Your service-layer will first be made in a moment..
 11. Before you start editing the examples, please install the VSCode extension **"RPG for IBM i"**